asc-csa/LEAD-Rover-Data-Tutorial/README.md

       https://www.hou.usra.edu/meetings/isairas2020fullpapers/pdf/5015.pdf <br>

 ### About
 LEAD_Rover_Data_Tutorial.ipynb will guide the user on the steps to downloading and extracting the Rover data.
-Next, the tutorial will demonstrate how to open the data and save it as a CSV file, Point Cloud File or Image for further uses.
+Next, the tutorial will demonstrate how to open the data, visualize and save it as a CSV file, Point Cloud File or Image for further uses.
 The last step involves creating a world map and plotting the rover's path and images taken on the path.

 ***
 ### Quick Start

-:exclamation: **Note:** If after the below steps you are unable to display the folium map, it may be required to run/re-start and/or install jupyter notebook into the same kernel that has the required packages.<br>
+:exclamation: **Note:** If after the below steps you are unable to display the folium map, it may be required to run/re-start jupyter notebook.<br>

 1. Setup a virtual environment or conda environment with the following version of python <br>
 ```